.

 - Filing a lawsuit against the wrong party

-An attorney is expected to act with competence, good judgment, and conduct themselves in good faith.
+An attorney is expected to act with competence, good judgment and conduct themselves in good faith.
 If an attorney acts competently and in good faith, an error in judgment does not necessarily subject them to legal malpractice.

-I believe my attorney was negligent, but my legal matter is ongoing and my attorney still represents me.
+I believe my attorney was negligent, but my legal matter is ongoing, and my attorney still represents me.
 What should I do?

-The circumstances of every case are unique and it can be difficult to know what to do when you are in the thick of a potential legal malpractice matter.
+The circumstances of every case are unique, and it can be difficult to know what to do when you are in the thick of a potential legal malpractice matter.
 It might also be tempting to want to fire your lawyer and hire a new one.
 First and foremost, a client should not take any steps that may jeopardize their case.
 If the legal matter is ongoing, the client should do everything they can to keep the matter moving forward, even though the eventual outcome may have been jeopardized.
-The best way for a client to know what to do next is to seek advice from an experienced legal malpractice lawyer.
-Getting advice from an attorney who understands legal malpractice will help ensure that you are taking the appropriate steps in an ongoing legal matter.

 How are damages calculated in a claim for legal malpractice?

-Every case is different and unique.
-Legal malpractice in a personal injury case will look different than legal malpractice in a real estate transaction.
-Generally, in a legal malpractice claim the potential for economic loss or gain is used to calculate the damages a client sustained due to attorney negligence.
 For example, if you can prove that an attorney’s negligence resulted in a much lower settlement, you may be entitled to damages for the difference between that and what you should have received.
 If you were the defendant in a case and had to pay more because of an attorney’s misconduct or malpractice, you may be entitled to the difference between what you paid and the lesser amount you should have had to pay.

 Who pays for a legal malpractice claim?

-In Ohio, a lawyer must either have legal malpractice insurance (also known as professional liability coverage) or, if they do not carry such coverage, they must tell the clients who hire them that they do not have coverage.
 Likewise, if they terminate coverage, they must also inform their clients that they no longer have coverage.
 In the event of a legal malpractice claim, the attorney’s professional liability coverage will cover any potential damages within the policy’s limits.

 How long do I have to file a claim for legal malpractice?

 Each and every potential claim for legal malpractice will have its own unique set of facts and circumstances.
 We know that if you are considering pursuing a claim for legal malpractice against a negligent lawyer, you probably have a lot more questions.
-At Leeseberg Tuttle, we offer free consultations.
-This way, we can walk through the facts and circumstances of your particular legal issue and potential legal malpractice claim.

 Why Place Your Trust In Our Team?

 When clients endure a negative experience with a lawyer who mishandled an important legal matter, trust in attorneys can be damaged.
-At Leeseberg Tuttle, we work hard to rebuild that trust in attorneys, by diligently, thoughtfully, and aggressively representing clients against those negligent attorneys.
+At Leeseberg Tuttle, we work hard to rebuild that trust in attorneys by diligently, thoughtfully and aggressively representing clients against those negligent attorneys.
 You can rely on our reputation for excellence and credentials, which include:

 - Selected for inclusion in The Best Lawyers in America